UT-Austin-FIS/ut_relogin/README.md

 In the old CWA system, every host implemented the same login page.
-Thus, whenever a user's session expired, or they logged out, any further requests would be redirected to a path *on the same host* where the user could login again and get new cookies.
-The login form would redirect them back to their original location, ~~but without any of the original request body~~ (?).
+Thus, whenever a user's session expired, or they logged out, any further requests would be redirected to a path **on the same host** where the user could login again and get new cookies.
+The login form would redirect them back to their original location via a GET; any POST data would be lost, and the destination page would be responsible for dealing with the unexpected GET from the logon form.

 There is an older version of `ut_relogin` that would intercept form submissions and AJAX requests when the response from the host was the login page.
 It would